 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 Colorado State University-Pueblo's practice in regard to student record keeping and access is based on the provisions of FERPA.
+FERPA applies to the Education Records of Colorado State University-Pueblo students who are currently enrolled, or who were formerly enrolled, regardless of their age or status with regard to parental dependency.
+A student is considered to be currently enrolled and covered under FERPA when the student enrolls in classes at the University.
 For specific details, visit or contact the Registrar's Office (Administration Building, Room 202).